 On the way from Hampstead Heath to the high street, The Wells is perfectly situated for a post-ramble pint.
 The pub’s outdoor tables fill with pitchers of Pimm’s in the summer months, and the interior rooms are perfect for a warming meal in cooler weather.

 From the classic Coffee Cup cafe to the sweet Ginger & White, Hampstead has no shortage of places for refreshment.
-And don’t miss the pastries at Gail’s on the high street.
+Don’t miss the pastries at Gail’s on the high street.

 The best things about Hampstead are the little streets that give the neighbourhood its charm.
-From skinny pathway Mansfield Place to the colorful doors on Holly Walk, it’s worth getting lost for a while.
+It's worth getting lost for a while as you check them all out, from the skinny pathway of Mansfield Place to the colourful doors on Holly Walk.

 9. Flask Walk

-Just around the corner from the Tube station, Flask Walk has a pedestrian-only area with a kaleidoscope of vintage shops, cafes, florists, and pubs.
+Just around the corner from Hampstead Tube station, Flask Walk has a pedestrian-only area with a kaleidoscope of vintage shops, cafes, florists and pubs.